Colored Khovanov-Rozansky homology for infinite braids: Background

 We interpret any such graph as a mapping between the sequence of labels at the bottom to the sequence of labels at the top.
 These graphs are called \emph{$\sln$-webs} due to their relation to the representation theory of $\qsln$.
 Sometimes we will omit edges labeled by $0$ and $N$, but allowing these labels in the definition will make later definitions easier to write.
 By convention, we will also allow edges labeled by integers larger than $N$ for the sake of later definitions.
 However, any web with such an edge will be set equal to the zero web (that is, the unique morphism factoring through the zero object).

-The $2$-morphisms are matrices of labeled singular cobordisms between $\sln$-webs, called $\sln$-foams.
+We now move on to the $2$-category $\foamC$.
+The objects and 1-morphisms of $\foamC$ are the same as those for $\webC$, except that the 1-morphisms are considered as direct sums rather than genuine sums, and the relations between such 1-morphisms are discarded for the moment.
+The 2-morphisms are matrices of labeled singular cobordisms between $\sln$-webs, called $\sln$-foams.
 These cobordisms are generated by the basic cobordisms in Figure \ref{fig-basicFoams}.

 Similar to the convention for $\sln$-webs, we will interpret $\sln$-foams as mapping from the bottom boundary to the top boundary.
-Each facet of an $\sln$-foams will be labeled with an element of $\{0,1,...,N\}$.
+Each facet of an $\sln$-foam will be labeled with an element of $\{0,1,...,N\}$.
 Any facet whose boundary is shared with an edge of a web must share the same label as that edge of the web.
-There exist sets of local relations for both the $\sln$-webs and $\sln$-foams.
-We also allow decorations $\bullet_p$ on the facets of the foams where $p$ is a symmetric polynomial in a number of variables equal to the label of the facet .We will only recall certain relevant relations in this text for $\sln$-webs (see Figure \ref{fig-webRel}) and refer the reader to \S3 of \cite{QR16} for more details.
+We allow decorations $\bullet_p$ on the facets of the foams where $p$ is a symmetric polynomial in a number of variables equal to the label of the facet.
+There also exists a set of local relations for these $\sln$-foams which allow for a lifting of the web relations in $\webC$ (such as those in Figure \ref{fig-webRel}) to 2-isomorphisms between the corresponding 1-morphisms in $\foamC$.
+The reader should consult \S3 of \cite{QR16} for more details.

 The category $\foamC$ admits a grading.
 We will note the gradings in cases that it is necessary, but will once again refer the reader to \cite{QR16} for more complete information.
 All chain complexes of foams are assumed to have degree 0 differentials.
 We will denote grading shifts in $\foamC$ with the notation $q^k$ for a grading shift upwards by $k$.